Code-Institute-Submissions/riddle-me-this-5/README.md

 ## Image Credits

 All 6 Continent Images used were designed by Vexels.  www.vexels.com

+## Testing